Commands

 --local | Set in .hush.local.encrypted (personal overrides, not committed) |

---gui | Use GUI dialog for input (shows value for verification) |
+--gui | Use a native GUI dialog for input instead of terminal or piped input |

 Input Methods (Priority Order)